The COVID-19 pandemic sparked a global transition when public health protocols required employees to move from the office to home.

 - Mounting height

-High-quality audio is debatably the most important aspect of your Zoom conference room.
-You can get by in a meeting without visuals, but audio is usually necessary.
-Additionally, interruptions from technical problems slow down workflows and are generally very frustrating to deal with.
+High-quality audio is arguably the most important part of a Zoom conference room.
+You can get by in a meeting without visuals, but audio is usually a must.
+Plus, technical problems and interruptions slow workflows — and are frustrating to fix.